nilesh-d-yadav/Hangman/README.md

 # Hangman
-The infamous Hangman code created in Python.
+The infamous Hangman game created in Python.